dfunni/TC4nano/README.md

 Select the user.h tab and to choose the options you wish to enable by uncommenting/commenting the options in this file.

-- Under "Base configuration" ensure CONFIG_PWM is selected since the TC4nano does not include a ZCD.
+- Under "Base configuration" ensure CONFIG_PWM is selected as the TC4nano does not include a ZCD.

 - Under "Tempreature Unit" comment out CELCIUS if Fahrenhiet is desired.

-- Leave all 4 "TC_TYPEx typeK" enabled under "Thermocouple Input Options" even though only one thermocouple will be used.

-- Ensure Baud rate of BAUD 115200

-When all appropriate changes are made, connect the arduino to the computer and select the following options from the menu bar:
+When all appropriate changes are made, connect the Arduino to the computer and select the following settings from the menu bar:

 - Tools > Board > Arduino Nano
 - Tools > Processor > ATMega328P (Old Bootloader)